eoinkeaney/DSI16-Capstone/README.md

 ### Data collection

 After deciding on Reddit as my focus I researched the Reddit API tools and found that even though they are very comprehensive they were not exactly precise enough when dealing with historical data.
-The two objects I was pulling from Reddit was Submissions ('the original image / link / text that a user posts to the subreddit) and Comments (the user replies that branch out from each Submission)
+The two objects I was pulling from Reddit were Submissions (the original image / link / text that a user posts to the subreddit) and Comments (the user replies that branch out from each Submission).
 Each Submission and each of the child Comments have a unique ID.

 ![pasted image 0 (1)](https://user-images.githubusercontent.com/20221706/119270912-fd3e4e80-bbf6-11eb-82c6-4ffec85fcf33.png)